-- The type of the object (semaphore, message queue, ...). - Data representing the state of the object (e.g., for a semaphore, an integer counter). - A set of suspended tasks, waiting to acquire the object.
+- The type of the object (semaphore, message queue, ...). - Data representing the state of the object (e.g., for a semaphore: an integer counter). - One or several lists of blocked tasks, waiting on specific operations.

-In the case of a priority-based selection policy, such a set can be represented by a doubly-linked list of TCB, sorted in decreasing priority order.
+In the case of a priority-based selection policy, such a list can be represented by a doubly-linked list of TCBs, sorted in decreasing priority order.